awthomp/Persimmon/docs/src/postmortem.md

 Retrospective
 -------------
-With over 7k lines of code, 10 [releases], and more than 200 commits, Persimmon stands as a medium size codebase, since its inception it has gathered attention, with over 3000 visits, and more than 90 stars on [Github].
+With over 7k lines of code, 10 [releases], and more than 200 commits, Whitewater stands as a medium size codebase, since its inception it has gathered attention, with over 3000 visits, and more than 90 stars on [Github].